typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 be nonterminating.

 Cats Effect exposes several functions for interacting with fibers directly.
 We'll explore parts of this API in the following sections.
-Surprisingly, fibers are considered to be an unsafe and low-level feature of Cats Effect and must be given more caution than we offer in the examples.
-Accordingly, application developers should rarely find themselves dealing with them directly.
+Again, fibers are considered to be an unsafe and low-level feature and must be given more caution than we offer in the examples.
+Users are encouraged to use the higher-level concurrency constructs that Cats Effect provides.

 #### Starting and joining fibers
 The most basic action of concurrency in Cats Effect is to start or spawn a new